 CalFresh benefits can be used to purchase food at grocery stores, farmers' markets, and even some flea markets.
-They cannot be used to purchase foods online.
+They can also be used to purchase food online with participating retailers.
+17

 17) How long will it take from the time the CalFresh application is submitted to the time when the first benefit payment is received?